Dried cranberries and almonds are surrounded by rich dark chocolate in this healthy dark chocolate cranberry bark.

 Enjoy dark chocolate bark as a snack or dessert.
 It also tastes great sprinkled on top of ice cream, or plain yogurt.

-Dark chocolate cranberry bark is a popular and festive addition during the holiday season to add to a cookie tray with your favorite cookies.
+Dark chocolate cranberry bark is a popular and festive addition to a cookie tray with your favorite cookies during the holiday season.

 Recipe variations